setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-backlog.md

 25. Code should not be squashed.
 26. Show us your code style.
 GitHub, GitLab, Bitbucket, ... anything you have made in Java.
 27. User stories should be ready to take in.
+28. Need to understand who is the end-user (tools users, tools depending on library) of the library and what is the goal of the library.

 ## Existing